Study in Germany With Uniglobe

 The German MBBS course is for six years and three months.
 But the MBBS courses are taught in the German language, and those who lack proper knowledge of the German language have to spend seven years and three months.
 It has four main stages:

 This stage duration is two years comprising four semesters.
 During this stage, the students learn about the main concepts and topics in medicine required for the next step in their tenure.
 Also, Students attend their first examination test in the MBBS degree course known as Arztliche Priifung (Physician Examination Test).

 Stage2: Clinical stage

-Which is 3 years or 6 semesters, this is the most important part of medical studies and it has a second round of physician’s examination test.
-Here the students are taught about core concepts and topics of medicine and students participate most of their time in hospital activities.
+This stage duration is three years or six semesters.
+The most significant part of the medical study courses and has a second round of the physician’s examination test.
+Students learn about core concepts of medicine and engage most of their time in hospital activities.

 Stage 3: Practical year

-After completion of all examinations for physician’s test students have to go for the final stage of the MBBS program which is a practical year.
-For more than a year, students will participate in real-life training sessions where the student’s skills and knowledge are put into practice.
+After completing all examinations for the physician’s test, students have to go for the final stage of the MBBS program, and that is a practical year.
+During this period, students will participate in real-life training sessions.
+Their skills and knowledge go for the application.

 Stage 4: State Examination and Approbation

-The final step in the MBBS course in Germany is the State Examination and Approbation stage where students are recognized as medical practitioners in Germany.
-Students have to attend a state examination once they have completed their MBBS course.
-The criteria behind this examination are to prove that students acquired the theoretical and practical skills of a doctor.
-Students have to get a license that allows them to practice the job as a doctor.
-The license is called Approbation or Berufserlaubnis in the German language and is legal for the whole of life.
+The final step in the MBBS course in Germany is the State Examination and Approbation stage.
+Here students are recognized as medical practitioners in Germany.
+They must attend a state examination once they have completed their MBBS course.
+The criteria behind this examination are to prove that students acquired theoretical and practical skills from the course.
+Students have to get a license that allows them to practice the job as a doctor called Approbation or Berufserlaubnis in the German language and is legal for a lifetime.